 const user = inject('user')

-const setTheme = inject('setTheme')Pinia is the answer when you need global state that multiple unrelated components access:
+const setUser = inject('setUser')Pinia is the answer when multiple unrelated components need to access and modify the same state.

 // stores/user.js